 The first parameter specifies the number of instances to return in the transformed set.
 It MUST be an expression that can be evaluated on the set level and MUST result in a positive number less than or equal to 100.

 The second parameter specifies the value by which the instances are compared for determining the result set.
-It MUST be an expression that can be evaluated on instances of the input set and MUST result in a primitive numeric value.
+It MUST be an aggregatable expression that can be evaluated on instances of the input set and MUST result in a primitive numeric value.

 The transformation returns the minimum set of instances that have the highest values specified by the second parameter and whose cumulative total is equal to or greater than the percentage of the cumulative total of all instances in the input set specified by the first parameter.
 It does not change the order of the instances in the input set.